skade/charred/README.md

 # Charred

 An experimental campfire client in 35 lines.
-Needs TMUX.
+Needs to be run in TMUX.
 Splits your current pane.
 Kills your current window on exit.

 ## Installation